-BP has raised its forecasts for oil and gas demand, suggesting the global net zero target for 2050 will not be met and highlighting a slowdown in the transition to clean energy.
+BP has is raising its forecasts for oil and gas demand.
+It is suggesting the global net zero target for 2050 will not highlight a slowdown in the transition to clean energy.

 The energy company’s closely watched annual outlook report has estimated that oil use is on track to hit 83m barrels a day in 2050, a rise of 8% compared with its previous estimate of 77m barrels a day.